PfisterFactor/note-render/README.md

 # Building

 Build using cargo.
-I can't remember what version I built it originally on, but I can verify it works on nightly 1.53.0.
+I can't remember what version I built it originally on, but I can verify it works on stable 1.58.0.

-Requires nightly, it could probably run on stable with a little change but I haven't gotten around to it.

 ```
-$ cargo +nightly build
+$ cargo build
 ```

 # Screenshots